In e-grocery, every second counts. A customer’s trust can be won - or lost - in the time it takes to prepare an order.

 Batch picking

-This method allows a picker to retrieve items for multiple orders simultaneously.
+Pickers handle multiple orders simultaneously, grouping items together to minimize travel time.
 It’s especially effective when several orders contain similar products: milk, bread, eggs.
 Instead of walking the same aisle ten times, a picker does it once.
 This reduces labor and speeds up fulfillment.
 Batch picking demands a backend system to efficiently group orders and guide pickers to prevent errors or cross-contamination between orders.

 Zone picking

-Zone picking divides the warehouse into specific areas, with each picker responsible for one zone.
+The store or warehouse is divided into zones.
+Each picker is responsible for one zone, and orders are assembled as they move through zones.
 This method works well in extensive facilities and helps eliminate redundant travel.
 Once pickers in each zone gather their items, the orders are consolidated.
 Zone picking scales well but requires a coordinated workflow and technology support to manage order merging.

 Wave picking